 4. Weather Conditions: Florida is known for its beautiful weather but driving conditions can become hazardous at times.
 When it rains or storms, visibility decreases, and roads can become slick.
 That’s why it’s always important to use extra caution when driving in bad weather conditions.

 5. Road Rage: We’ve all been cut off by another driver or had someone tailgate us at some point.
 It’s easy to let your emotions get the best of you when this happens, but it’s important to remain calm and not let road rage take over.
 Getting into an altercation with another driver will only increase your chances of getting into an accident.

 Why Do You Need an Attorney After a Florida Car Accident?

 Auto accidents are among the leading causes of personal injury in Florida.
-If you or a loved one has been involved in a car accident, speaking with an experienced personal injury lawyer as soon as possible is a good idea for the following reasons:
+If you or a loved one has been involved in a car accident, speaking with an experienced West Palm Beach car accident attorney as soon as possible is a good idea for the following reasons:

 1. You May Be Entitled to More Compensation Than You Realize

 After sustaining injuries in a car accident, many victims downplay their injuries or damages to avoid making a claim and potentially having their rates increase.
 However, what you may not realize is that you could be entitled to compensation for more than just your physical injuries and property damage.
 If your accident has caused you to miss work, incur medical bills, or experience pain and suffering, you may also be entitled to financial compensation for these damages.

 2. The Insurance Company Is Not On Your Side

 Insurance companies are businesses whose ultimate goal is to make a profit.
 As such, they will often try to minimize the amount of money they have to pay out for claims.
 They may do this by offering low settlements, denying claims outright, or dragging out the claims process to frustrate victims into giving up.